DevOps-Training-Adewale/EKS-Deploy-html-website-AWS-Autoscaling-group/README.md

 # Deploy-Hello-World-AWS-EKS
-A project to deploy html website on AWS EKS which will be provisioned with Terraform.
+A project to deploy one html website on AWS EKS which will be provisioned with Terraform.
 GitHub Actions has been selected for CICD.